CEREBRUS-MAXIMUS/Surfer-Data/src/main/Companies/OpenAI/chatgpt.md

 1. Checks if the user is connected to ChatGPT.
 2. Navigates through the ChatGPT interface to reach the export dialog.
 3. Initiates the export of all conversation history.
+4. Goes to gmail and downloads the exported file.

 ## Implementation